 Alienation, hence, does not consist in that the individual's work becomes an object, nor is it that the individual's life becomes crystalized in the object.
 It is indeed in the nature of labour to produce something and, as previously mentioned, that the individual expresses and recognizes herself in it.
 Alienation consists instead in the precise fact that the produced object is no longer the individual's expression.
 While producing, the individual is without objects in the anthropological sense mentioned above, that is, without objects in which she expresses and recognizes herself.
 What is alienating here is hence the loss of expressivity of life in the object.
 To put it succinctly, alienation is the loss of objectivation.
-The loss of objectivation - i.e., the loss of self-expression in the object - can only be alienating for a species, like ours, for which objectivity is part of its nature.
-Instead of expression, achievement, and self-realization, we have a product that becomes a thing.
+The loss of objectivation-i.e., the loss of self-expression in the object-can only be alienating for a species, like ours, for which objectivity is part of its nature.
+Instead of expression, achievement, and self-realisation, we have a product that becomes a thing.

 So far we have discussed the first meaning of alienation as Marx articulates it in the Economic and Philosophic Manuscripts: the loss of expressivity-i.e., the loss of the self.
 There is a second meaning of alienation.
 The loss of expression in a product can only occur through the process of its production.
-"The loss of expressivity [estrangement] is manifested not only in the result but in the act of production-within the producing activity itself.
-The product is after all but the summary of the activity, of production" (Marx, 1988; pp. 73-74, amended; emphasis in the original).
+"The loss of expressivity [estrangement] is manifested not only in the result but in the act of production-within the producing activity itself . . .
+The product is after all but the summary of the activity, of production" (Marx, 1988, pp. 73-74, amended; emphasis in the original).
 As a result, alienation can not only be predicated on individuals and things produced through labour but of labour itself: alienating labour is a labour that has turned into "thingnification," that is, a process that fails to convey the expression of the individual's own being in the outcome of the process.
 In other words, it is a process that has lost its objectivation nature.
-As Fischbach notes, "This is the fact of alienation: the activity leads to non-objectivity...so that in the end what the alienated worker is deprived of is work itself as an object necessary for her own life" (Fischbach, 2007; p.
+As Fischbach notes, "This is the fact of alienation: the activity of objectivation ends up, for the worker, to be without object," while from the viewpoint of the activity, "the objetivation activity leads to non-objectivity . . . so that in the end what the alienated worker is deprived of is work itself as an object necessary for her own life" (Fischbach, 2007, p.
 31; my translation).
 To sum up, the second meaning of alienation is estranged labour, that is, the alienation of the individual from her life-sustaining activity.